appirio-tech/arena-vm/README.md

 Deploy in docker locally.
 Refer to [local-deploy.md](docs/local-deploy.md) for details.

-## Dev Docker Deployment
+## TC Docker Deployment

-Deploy in docker in dev environment.
-Refer to [dev-deploy.md](docs/dev-deploy.md) for details.
+Deploy in docker in TC environment.
+Refer to [tc-deploy.md](docs/tc-deploy.md) for details.